fgx/fgx.github.io/readme.md

 2013-03-02 ~ Theo

-* Added FGx cap coorporate identity as png and ico
+* Added FGx cap corporate identity as png and ico
 * updated the home page text a bit

 2013-03-01 ~ Pete, Theo